dudrrm/GANs/README.md

 # GANs
-Integration of 5 basic GAN models.
+Integration of 5 basic GAN models, using Pytorch.

 ## 5 basic GANs